 I am so impressed by the tone and response I get from the strings….…want you to know how my harp inspires me and makes me continue.”

-Link: Nuovolone harp "Improvisation on a Ciaccona Bass Line"
+sound sample: Nuovolone harp - "Improvisation on a Ciaccona Bass Line"

 Sara Lackie, Montreal